GROUNDED HORSEMANSHIP

 -

-Classes in the Training course prepare you to develop a safe and effective riding schedule for your horse.
+Classes in the Training course prepare you to develop a safe and effective riding schedule for your horse and provides an overview to other equine sports an disciplines.
 The Longeing class involves working your horse in-hand and on the longe line.

 Equine Fitness: Riding Schedules, Warm Up, and Cool Down